HaoboGu/rmk/README.md

 ## Minimum Supported Rust Version (MSRV)

 This crate requires stable Rust 1.77 and up.
+Versions before 1.77 should work, but not tested.

 ## License